GameLuster is actively seeking writers and digital content creators

-If you want to write about games and want to be part of a website team, we'd love to hear from you.
+Do you want to write and make content about games?
+Network with a number of games and games media communities?
+Be part of a talented, diverse website team?
+If you answered yes to any of these questions, we’d love to hear from you.

 This is a position that could grow into other areas.
-We’d bring you on as a writer, but if you gravitate towards A/V work, you could become a graphic designer, or an audio editor, or a video producer – etc. We bring someone in and give that person the freedom to step up to the plate as they see fit.
+We’d bring you on as a writer, but if you gravitate towards A/V work, you could become a graphic designer, or audio editor, or video producer – the list goes on.
+We bring someone in and give that person the freedom to step up to the plate as they see fit.

-If you have a resume with relevant writing, editing, audio-visual, academic, or job experience, you may include it, but a resume is not required.
-Please share any experience in A/V creation, if you have it, but we would be hiring you as a writer, so, if you don’t have it, don’t worry.
-The basic point here is, though a writer, you would be welcome to contribute any kind of content you like, or otherwise contribute to the website and its image and growth.
+If you have a resume with relevant writing, editing, audiovisual, academic, or work experience, you may include it, but a resume is not required.
+We would be hiring you as a writer, so your samples will do the talking.
+And again, though starting as a writer, you will have the freedom to contribute to GameLuster with whatever content you most want to create.

 We hope to hear from you, and would love to welcome you to the GameLuster crew!